ebi-gene-expression-group/tertiary_workflows_docs/docs/bioconda_wrapping_tools.rst

 #####################################################
-Creating Bioconda scripts packages for software tools
+Writing Bioconda recipes
 #####################################################

-This section describes how to create Bioconda packages providing wrapper scripts for individual components of toolkits such as Seurat.
+A Bioconda recipe is a simple set of configuration files defining where software can be found, and how it may be installed.
+The effect is to allow installation via Conda in a 'package manager'-like interface.
+This section describes how to create Bioconda recipes providing wrapper scripts for individual components of toolkits such as Seurat.
 You will write wrapper scripts for all necessary components, create a test script to make sure your wrappers operate correctly, and finally write what's called a 'recipe' for Bioconda.
 When run via 'conda install' This recipe will download the scripts you've written (in this case from GitHub) and install them on host machines.

 **************************
 Prerequisites